Zóbel de Ayala family: Jacobo Z. Zóbel (1842–1896)

-Zóbel was sent to Hamburg, Germany for his primary education (1848 to 1859) and continued his higher studies at the Universidad Central de Madrid, taking up natural sciences.
+Zóbel was sent to his parents' hometown Hamburg, Germany for his primary education (1848 to 1859) and continued his higher studies at the Universidad Central de Madrid, taking up natural sciences.
 It was there he explored his lifelong fascination with medicine, chemistry and archaeology.
 In doing so, he mastered eleven languages.
 He befriended the young numismatist Don Antonio Delgado (1805-1879) from Madrid, who inspired his scholarship on antiquarian coins.
 He traveled to several museums in Europe to research more about his collecting hobby and he published the classic monograph titled "Memoria Sobre Las Monedas Libiofenicias o Teudetanas" which is still published and used in Spanish universities to this day.
-He graduated from the university in 1864 and returned to Manila to assume management of Botica Zóbel.
+He graduated from the university in 1864 and returned to Spanish Manila to assume management of Botica Zóbel.

-Brought up as a liberal, Zóbel welcomed his appointment by Governor General Carlos de la Torre as a member of the Manila Municipal Board and the Sociedad Económica de los Amigos del País.
+Brought up as a liberal, Zóbel welcomed his appointment by Governor & Captain-General Carlos de la Torre as a member of the Manila Municipal Board and the Sociedad Económica de los Amigos del País.
 During his term, Zóbel introduced many liberal reforms: public schools, the first tree-planting activities and campaigned for representation in the Spanish Cortes.
 He also opened the first public reading room and library during his term.

 Because of his many liberal ideas, Zóbel became a suspect following the Cavite Mutiny of 1872.
 On September 22, 1874, he was imprisoned in Fort Santiago for several months on the charge of sedition.
 He was cited also for possession of firearms and revolutionary pamphlets.
 The Prince of Bismarck made representations to the Spanish government to have him released.
 He was acquitted in February 1875 by the Real Audiencia of Manila for lack of evidence.